 There is one fundamental question you need to ask when shopping for lights - do I need my lights to 'be seen' or 'to see' with?

-Lights that are used to see with generally have a greater brightness, a larger battery to power the brighter light, and a narrow beam angle to see into the distance.
+Lights that are used to see with will have increased brightness, a larger battery to power the brighter light, and a narrow beam angle to see into the distance.
 Lights that are used to be seen will have a focus on being seen from more angles, with features such as a wide beam and side illumination.
 The number of lumens is generally lower as the priority isn't to see far into the distance.
 As a result, be seen lights are often lighter, with smaller batteries, fewer lumens, wide beam angles and lower cost than lights that are used to see with.

 And while you may think you only need lights in the dark, a reported eight out of ten cycling accidents occurring during the day, and the use of lights during the day is the number one thing cyclists can do to make themselves safer according to a Denmark-based study.
 According to Bontrager’s white paper on the matter, to classify a light as one suited to daytime use, it needs focused optics, an interruptive flash pattern, and a visible distance during the day of at least 400 meters.
 Bontrager claims – “Using a flashing tail light in the day makes you 2.4x more noticeable than with no lights at all and 1.4x than in steady mode.”
-Here's some more information on the use of daytime lights and some of the best ones of 2017.

 Light Terminology Explained